Lucha (LUCHA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Lucha Historical Price

-According to the latest data gathered on Lucha live price page, the current price of Lucha is 0.0129971USD.
-The circulating supply of Lucha(LUCHA) is 12.37M LUCHA , giving it a market capitalization of $160.68K.
+According to the latest data gathered on Lucha live price page, the current price of Lucha is 0.01486998USD.
+The circulating supply of Lucha(LUCHA) is 12.37M LUCHA , giving it a market capitalization of $183.51K.

 The Lucha Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LUCHA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.